JamesWoolfenden/packer-by-example/README.md

 1. `git clone https://github.com/jameswoolfenden/packer-by-example.git` to pull down the repository

 2. `./setup-packer.sh` to get the tool.
+Or `brew install packer` on MacOS or `cinst packer` on Windows.

 ### Usage